-OUR DENTISTS CAN HELP
+OUR surgeons CAN HELP

-It’s highly recommended that smokers visit their dentist regularly.
+It’s highly recommended that smokers visit their surgeon regularly.
 As teeth become stained more easily and plaque builds up faster you’ll also need to visit the hygienist on a more regular basis.
-When you visit the dentist they will check to see that your teeth and gums are healthy.
+When you visit the surgeon they will check to see that your teeth and gums are healthy.
 They will be able to spot any lesions or any other irregularities that might have developed.
 If they detect anything, then you may be referred to have a biopsy.
 During a biopsy a small tissue sample will be taken and evaluated to see if it’s cancerous.

 The surgeons at Bay Area OSM perform such biopsies.
 Book an appointment today.